 By understanding the most likely causes of denials and implementing targeted denial management solutions, health plans can further develop their denial management process while enhancing provider relationships and encouraging timely patient care.

-A 2024 industry report found that nearly 13% of all claims are denied annually, and the main reasons for the uptick include:1
+A 2024 industry report found that nearly 13% of all claims are denied annually.
+But the biggest driver isn’t fraud or abuse.
+It’s preventable administrative inefficiency, from poor documentation to outdated manual processes.1 Main reasons for the uptick include:1

 - Insufficient data analytics to flag issues in submissions